TinTuna/RealTimeRating/README.md

 ### Stream Overlay

-The overlay is designed for streaming software:
+The minimal overlay is designed for streaming software like OBS.
-- Clean, minimal design
-- Transparent background
-- Positioned in top-right corner
-- Real-time updates with smooth animations

 ### API Endpoints